yusuke0913/tcp-server/README.md

 ```

 ### bin directory
-has a binary built.
+It has built binaries

 ### api directory
-has message structs between server and client.
+It has message structs and interfaces between server and client.

 ### server directory
-has a server source code and testing code.
+It has the server source code and testing code.

 ### client directory
-has a client source code and testing code.
+It has the client source code and testing code.

 # Build